The laws concerning higher education

 Certain general and basic principles of administrative law (legality, objectivity and proportionality) are now explicit provisions in the new act.

 The scope of several of the rules governing how public authorities are to handle inquiries and matters from the public is extended in the new Administrative Procedure Act.
 Previously, the application of certain rules in the act was limited to matters relating to the exercise of public power, that is, matters where the public authority would unilaterally take decisions concerning an individual, for example, on grading or admission to education.
 By contrast, the starting point for the new Administrative Procedure Act is that all procedural rules are to apply to all cases processed by a public authority, not only those relating to the exercise of public power.
-However, there may be exceptions for specific types of cases covered by special legislation (for the University, this mainly refers to the Higher Education Act and Higher Education Ordinance).
+However, there will be exceptions made for specific types of cases covered by special legislation (for the University, this mainly refers to the Higher Education Act and Higher Education Ordinance).

 The public’s confidence in the impartiality of public authorities is important and requires that all administrative officers with a conflict of interest shall be prevented from taking part in the processing of a case.
 The provisions concerning conflict of interest/disqualification have been modernised in the new Administrative Procedure Act, without any major changes in substance.
-However, in one respect, the scope of what constitutes a conflict of interest has been expanded.
+However, in one respect, the scope of what constitutes a conflict of interest has been expanded in the new act.
 A person participating in the handling of a case in a manner that may affect the decision of the public authority is to be considered disqualified if they, or someone close to them, “is likely to be affected by the decision to a more than insignificant extent”.
 A new feature of the act is that there may be a conflict of interest even if the person concerned is not party to the decision, or does not significantly benefits or suffers from the outcome of a case.
 It is sufficient that the outcome of the case, i.e. the decision, is likely to have significant consequences for the person involved in the processing of the case, or someone else close to them.
 This means that the prerequisites for when someone is considered to have a conflict of interest will be met more frequently.

-Pursuant to both the current and upcoming Administrative Procedure Act, cases are to be processed as efficiently, quickly and inexpensively/cost-effectively as possible without compromising legal certainty.
+Pursuant to both the current and the previous Administrative Procedure Act, cases are to be processed as efficiently, quickly and inexpensively/cost-effectively as possible without compromising legal certainty.
 An important new feature of the new act is that an individual who initiates a case may request that the public authority decides on the case if this has not been done in the first instance within six months.
 Such a request must be made in writing.
 The public authority will then have four weeks from the date of the request to either decide on the case or to reject the case through a special decision.
 Such a rejection may subsequently be appealed by the party to the Administrative Court.

 The obligation to use an interpreter and to translate documents when the public authority is in contact with someone who does not speak Swedish is reinforced in the new act.
 The same applies if the public authority is in contact with someone with a disability that severely limits their ability to see, hear or speak.